bruceravel/demeter/documents/Artemis/_sources/path/mathexp.txt

 path.
 The same editing of path parameter math expressions must happen for all the other paths used in the fit.

-The most obvious way to do this editing chore is to click on each successive path in the path list, then click into each text box, then type in the math expressions.
+The most obvious way to do this editing chore is to :mark:`leftclick,..` click on each successive path in the path list, then :mark:`leftclick,..` click into each text box, then type in the math expressions.
 That, however, is both tedious and error-prone.

 .. _fig-pathmenu:
 .. figure:: ../../_images/path-menu.png